majorimi/blazor-components/.github/docs/Loading.md

 Following code example shows how to use **`LoadingPage`** component with **'manual' mode** in your Blazor App.

-In manual mode overlay won't be rendered on page laod. **Do not subscribe to the component `OnLoading` event.**
+In manual mode overlay won't be rendered on page load. **Do not subscribe to the component `OnLoading` event.**
 Instead you have to show/hide overlay in your event handler e.g. `OnInitializedAsync`, `onclick`, etc.

 Use `@ref=""` tag and declare `LoadingPage` type variable in your code with the given name in ref.